Cacucho/codeditor/README.md

-# codeditor

-OFFLINE MEDIAWIKI CODE EDITOR
+# OFFLINE MEDIAWIKI CODE EDITOR

 An offline solution for Microsoft Access users to generate MediaWiki code for Wikipedia pages.